smallbatch-apps/erc20-search/README.md

 An environment variable called `REACT_APP_PROVIDER_URL` is required.
 This will need to be a working provider URL for something like Alchemy or Infura.
 This can most easily be done by creating a `.env` file.

-A demo example is available online.
+A demo example is [available online](https://teal-gumdrop-3ed238.netlify.app/).

 ## Missing Features

 Application is missing some crucial features around robustness and error handling.
 For example it checks that the requested address is a smart contract, but it does not check that the contract is a valid ERC20.
 This may trigger errors if invalid addresses are used.

+Sorting is very simplistic, only sorting by block number.
+It would be ideal to have it possible to sort by a few different fields.